Cubeir/Vanilla-RTX-App/README.md

   Opens a window from which you can download and install, reinstall, or update Vanilla RTX resource packs (delivered from the [Vanilla RTX GitHub repository](https://github.com/cubeir/Vanilla-RTX)).
   > Vanilla RTX resource packs are up-to-date for the latest version of Minecraft and are constantly improving — in short, this is the ongoing effort to bring together a cohesive art direction for ray-traced Minecraft.
 This window lets you know if updates are available, shares update news, and is the most convenient way to stay current.

-  Downloaded files remain cached for faster reinstalls until a new update becomes available, giving you a quick way to reset packs back to their original state for rapid experimentation with the tuning options covered below.
+  > Downloaded files remain cached for faster reinstalls until a new update becomes available, giving you a quick way to reset packs back to their original state for rapid experimentation with the tuning options covered [later in this document](#resource-pack-tuner).

   > Note: updates delivered by the app will automatically replace your older installations of Vanilla RTX resource packs (per-pack).

 <img alt="Vanilla RTX App UI Images" src="https://github.com/user-attachments/assets/faa01f9f-98bc-447f-8bde-cdfe7f152311" />